How to stencil a Buffalo Check pattern ANY surface with this stencil!

 Isn’t the outcome outstanding?!

-Learn how to work with Fringe HERE
+Learn how to stencil with Fringe HERE

-Tutorial with Plaid Shirt HERE
+Learn how to use Plaid Shirt HERE